Monitoring and Analyzing Telemetry

 Telemetry can be enabled for a Business Central online environment or on-premises Business Central Server instance.
 When enabled on the environment, telemetry is emitted to a single Azure Application Insights resource for gathering data on operations that happen on the environment.

 With the Business Central 2020 release wave 2 and later, telemetry can also be enabled on a per-extension basis.
 Enabling telemetry is done by setting an Azure Application Insights connection string in the app's manifest (app.json file).
 At runtime, certain events related to the app/extension are emitted to the Azure Application Insights resource.
-This feature targets publishers of per-tenant extensions or Appsource apps to give them insight into issues in their app/extension before partners and customers report them.
+This feature targets publishers of per-tenant extensions or Microsoft AppSource apps.
+It gives extension publishers insight into usage of their apps/extensions and also allows them to find errors and performance issues before partners and customers report them.